 The Fund's portfolio may change significantly over a short period of time; no recommendation is made for the purchase or sale of any particular stock.

 6. Outlook

 Oil market

-The table below illustrates the difference between the growth in world oil demand and non-OPEC supply over the last 10 years, together with the IEA forecasts for 2013.
+The table below illustrates the difference between the growth in world oil demand and non-OPEC supply over the last 10 years, together with the IEA forecasts for 2013 and (for the first time) 2014.